3xBJ/hydeout-jekyll-starter/_posts/2020-04-18-fun-with-il-chapter-0-class-declaration.md

 ---
 layout: post
 title: 'Fun with IL: Chapter 0 - Class declaration'
-excerpt: Let's start our journey declaring a class and looking at the generated IL code
+excerpt: 'Let''s start our journey declaring a class and looking at the generated IL code<br><br>We are already familiar with C# class declaration:'
 date: 2020-04-18 03:00:00 +0000
 last_modified_at: 2020-04-18 03:00:00 +0000
 categories: []